noec764/erpnext/docs/dooks/accounts/articles/how-to-manage-subscriptions-with-erpnext.md

 Click Save.

 ### Subscription Status
-Dooks Subscription has five status values:
+Dokie Subscription has five status values:
 - **Trialling** - A subscription that is in trial period
 - **Active** - A subscription that does not have any unpaid invoice
 - **Past Due** -  A subscription whose most recent invoice is unpaid but is still within the grace period
 - **Unpaid** - A subscription whose most recent invoice is unpaid and past the grace period
 - **Canceled** - A subscription whose most recent invoice is unpaid and past the grace period.
-In this state, Dooks no longer monitors the subscription.
+In this state, Dokie no longer monitors the subscription.

 ### Subscription Processing In The Background
-Every one hour interval, Dooks processes all Subscriptions and updates each for any change in status.
+Every one hour interval, Dokie processes all Subscriptions and updates each for any change in status.
 It will create new invoices if need be.
-When an outstanding invoice is paid, Dooks updates the subscription accordingly.
+When an outstanding invoice is paid, Dokie updates the subscription accordingly.

 ### Manually Updating Subscriptions
 Once you have saved a subscription, you can change the 'Days Until Due', 'Quantity', 'Plans', 'Sales Taxes and Charges